JRRS1982/balanced-money-backend/README.md

 * husky: hook into git to run commands such as format / lint prior to commit / push
 * [tscpaths](https://www.npmjs.com/package/tscpaths) tsconfig-paths is a more common solution to replacing relative paths with absolute paths, but tscpaths is faster and only requires a small addition to the build script.
 It's pre v1, so not suitable for a professional product.
 It's run at compile time and has no runtime dependencies.
 I reverted away from this in favour of the more reliable tsconfig-paths, and that had issues within the container so i removed that, also tried others, still on the todo list need to read this <https://github.com/jonkwheeler/tsconfig-replace-paths/issues/25>.
 * [express-jwt](https://github.com/auth0/express-jwt/blob/5fb8c88067b9448d746d04ab60ad3b1996c7e310/README.md#express-jwt) Express Middleware to validate JSON web tokens - may bring this in soon.
+* module-alias: to create aliases and register paths in compiled JS code.

 ## Scripts

 * build: delete dist and compile with tsc
 * start: set the env as production and run dist/index.js file i.e. the compiled code
-* dev: use of nodemon and ts-node to run index.ts after setting environment as dev and loading an env file
+* dev: use of nodemon and ts-node-dev to run index.ts after setting environment as dev and loading an env file.
+Note the nodemon.json file which contains config.
+Nodemon will watch for changes and recompile.
 * format:prettier: use a local prettier config to fix formatting
 * lint: use a local eslint config to alert code style issues
 * lint-fix: fix the style issues discovered by eslint